-The data set creators are G.J.
+The \data set creators\ are G.J.
 Huffman, D.T.
 Bolvin, E.J.
-Nelkin, and J. Tan working in the Mesoscale Atmospheric Processes Laboratory, NASA Goddard Space Flight Center, Code 612, Greenbelt, Maryland; E.F.
-Stocker, working in the Precipitation Processing System (PPS), NASA Goddard Space Flight Center, Code 610.2, Greenbelt, Maryland; and the other members of the GPM Multi-Satellite Team: Dan Braithwaite (Univ. of Calif.
-Irvine), Kuolin Hsu (Univ. of Calif.
-Irvine), Robert Joyce (Innovim; NOAA/NWS/CPC), Christopher Kidd (Univ. of Maryland College Park; NASA/GSFC 612), and Pingping Xie (NOAA/NWS/CPC).
+Nelkin, R. Joyce, and J. Tan working in the Earth Sciences Division-Atmospheres, NASA Goddard Space Flight Center, Greenbelt, Maryland; E.F.
+Stocker, working in the Precipitation Processing System (PPS), NASA Goddard Space Flight Center, Code 619, Greenbelt, Maryland; and the other members of the GPM Multi-Satellite Team: Dan Braithwaite Kuolin Hsu, and Phu Nguyen (Univ. of Calif.
+Irvine); Christopher Kidd (Univ. of Maryland College Park; NASA/GSFC 612); and Pingping Xie (NOAA/NWS/CPC).

-The work is being carried out as part of the Global Precipitation Measurement ( GPM^) mission, an international project of NASA and JAXA designed to provide improved estimates of precipitation over most of the globe, following the highly successful Tropical Rainfall Measuring Mission (see "TRMM").
-GPM has four key components: the Core Observatory, the GPM Constellation, the Precipitation Processing System (PPS), and GPM Ground Validation (GV) team.
+The work is being carried out as part of the Global Precipitation Measurement (\GPM\) mission, an international project by NASA and JAXA designed to provide improved estimates of precipitation over most of the globe, following the highly successful Tropical Rainfall Measuring Mission (see "TRMM").
+GPM has four key components: the GPM Core Observatory, the GPM Constellation, the Precipitation Processing System (PPS), and GPM Ground Validation (GV) team.
 See each topic for more details.
+In addition, the GPM Applications and Outreach team works extensively with current and prospective IMERG users.

-The GPM Core Observatory was launched on 27 February 2014 (UTC) into an (83-day) precessing orbit with a 65° inclination, a period of about 95 min., and an altitude of 407 km.
+The \GPM Core Observatory\ was launched on 27 February 2014 (UTC) into an (83-day) precessing orbit with a 65° inclination, a period of about 95 min., and an altitude of 407 km.
 This orbit allows GPM to build up a complete view of the climatological diurnal cycle, as well as providing calibration for other precipitation-relevant sensors in Sun-synchronous orbits in the GPM constellation.
 The calibrations are based on data from the GMI, a passive microwave sensor provided by NASA, and the GPM DPR, a Ku- and Ka-band electronically scanning radar provided by JAXA and are applied in the IMERG processing.

-The GPM constellation is a virtual constellation of satellites carrying precipitation-relevant sensors.
-The satellites are "of opportunity", with no coordination of function or orbit other than providing data to GPM as quickly as possible.
+The \GPM constellation\ is a virtual constellation of satellites carrying precipitation-relevant sensors.
+The satellites are "of opportunity" from various U.S. and international agencies, with no coordination of function or orbit other than providing data to GPM as quickly as possible.
 The GPM constellation has been designated as an official CEOS Virtual Constellation.
 The constellation members are listed in the "sensors contributing to GPM" section.

-The Precipitation Processing System PPS is responsible for working with the GPM Science Team algorithm developers to create an end-to-end processing system that ingests raw satellite data and ancillary data, then computes finished precipitation and related products.
+The Precipitation Processing System (\PPS\) is responsible for working with the GPM Science Team algorithm developers to create an end-to-end processing system that ingests raw satellite data and ancillary data, then computes and distributes the precipitation and related products.